datalad-handbook/book/docs/basics/101-105-install.rst

 into the existing ``DataLad-101`` dataset, into the directory ``recordings/longnow``.
-The optional destination is helpful: If we had not specified the path ``recordings/longnow`` as a destination for the dataset clone, the command would have cloned the dataset into the root of the ``DataLad-101`` dataset, and instead of ``longnow`` it would have used the name of the remote repository "``longnow-podcasts``".
+The optional destination is helpful: If we had not specified the path ``recordings/longnow`` as a destination for the dataset clone, the command would have installed the dataset into the root of the ``DataLad-101`` dataset, and instead of ``longnow`` it would have used the name of the remote repository "``longnow-podcasts``".
 But the coolest feature of :command:`datalad clone` is yet invisible: This command also recorded where this dataset came from, thus capturing its *origin* as